Join a Pride in Place Neighbourhood Board

 Find out more

-If you’re interested in joining the Neighbourhood Board, we’d love to hear from you.
+If you’re interested in joining one of the two new Neighbourhood Boards, we’d love to hear from you.

-Chair Info Pack – Stoke Park and Chantry Board Chair Stoke Park Information Pack.docx
+Chair Info Pack – Stoke Park and Chantry Stoke Park & Chantry Information Pack

-Board Member Info Pack – Stoke Park and Chantry Board Member Stoke Park Information Pack.docx
+Board Member Info Pack – Stoke Park and Chantry Board Member Stoke Park Information Pack

-Chair Info Pack – Whitehouse Board Chair Whitehouse Information Pack.docx
+Chair Info Pack – Whitehouse Board Chair Whitehouse Information Pack

-Board Member Info Pack – Whitehouse Board Member Whitehouse Information Pack.docx
+Board Member Info Pack – Whitehouse Board Member Whitehouse Information Pack

 Ready to apply?

 Please use the following forms to express your interest in joining by answer a few simple questions.
-Use the same form for both areas and we’ll ask which area you are interested in.
+Use the same form for both areas and we’ll ask which area you are interested in and how you will meet the experience and skills outlined in the packs above.

-Please also email your CV with your name and area choice clearly within the subject line to communities@ipswich.gov.uk
+You will also need to email your CV with your name and area choice clearly within the subject line to communities@ipswich.gov.uk

-If you apply to be a Chair but are unsuccessful in the selection process, you can tell us on your application form if you’d automatically like to be considered as a Board Member without needing to apply twice.
+If you apply to be a Chair but are unsuccessful in the selection process, you can tell us on your application form if you’d automatically like to be considered as a Board Member for the same area without needing to apply twice.

 Timeline for applications and selection